 Make sure that if you’re using a localized keyboard that you’re entering the correct password.
-Sometimes with localised keyboards, key placement might be a bit different so keep that in mind.
+Sometimes with localized keyboards, key placement might be a bit different so keep that in mind.

-Sometimes special characters or numbers in some rare cases can be assigned to different keys when you use a localised keyboard, so that might be preventing you from accessing Windows 10.
+Sometimes special characters or numbers in some rare cases can be assigned to different keys when you use a localized keyboard, so that might be preventing you from accessing Windows 10.

 If you still have trouble logging in to Windows 10, you can always try using a different keyboard especially if your current keyboard has a different letter placement.
 So if you have a spare keyboard try connecting it to your computer and using it to log in to Windows 10.